TristanCantatGaudin/rainbowprint/README.md

 	import rainbowprint
 	rainbowprint.functions.rainbowprint('some string')

 and crashes with the error message *AttributeError: module 'rainbowprint' has no attribute 'functions'*.
+We can add `from .functions import *` to the `__init__.py` file so that importing the package imports the `functions` module too.

 ## Necessary file: pyproject.toml